 The purpose of the Open Task is to create an opportunity for teams to present solutions to issues that are focused on the general area of the environment, including, but certainly not limited to, energy and water.
-Reliable, low-cost sources of energy, dependable sources of water for a variety of uses, and a clean environment are essential to continued, sustainable development around the world.
-At the same time, experience in innovation is a key component in development of a high quality workforce leading to a competitive, economically viable society.
+Reliable, low-cost sources of energy, dependable sources of water for a variety of uses, and a clean environment are essential to continue, sustainable development around the world.
+At the same time, experience in innovation is a key component in the development of a high-quality workforce leading to a competitive, economically viable society.

-Pursuit of demonstrable, innovative solutions that are economically feasible and could be put into practice has always been a major emphasis of the competition.
-In creation of the Open Task, it is our intent to encourage participation by multi-disciplinary teams who submit solutions to real-life issues related to the focus areas highlighted above.
+A pursuit of demonstrable, innovative solutions that are economically feasible and could be put into practice has always been a major emphasis of the competition.
+In the creation of the Open Task, it is our intent to encourage participation by multi-disciplinary teams who submit solutions to real-life issues related to the focus areas highlighted above.
 Response to a current issue of national importance is highly encouraged.
-Participation is invited and encouraged from students in all STEM (Science, Engineering, Technology and Math) fields.
+Participation is invited and encouraged from students in all STEM (Science, Engineering, Technology, and Math) fields.

 For this task, teams should design a solution to the problem identified, and create an experimental apparatus to demonstrate it.
 Identify a test protocol which may be used to evaluate your solution.
 Present a business case for your technology including potential incentives from appropriate levels of government and supporting economic metrics.
 Consideration should be given to the following:

-- How variation in operational conditions impacts performance of the technology
+- How variation in operational conditions impacts the performance of the technology

 - Under what conditions is the proposed solution most effective, i.e. what are the limitations of the technology